microtrain/bootcamp/07-JavaScript/04-Events.md

 # Events

 Events allow a user to interact with a web page.
-Listeners are used to detect an event being triggered.
+Listeners are background processes that detect (listen for) the triggering of an event.
 One might say the web page listens for a click event.

 ## Click Event

-Add the following to the path */mtbc/js/events/onclick.html* and open to corresponding file in your editor.
+Add the following to the path */mtbc/js/events/onclick.html* and open to the corresponding file in your editor.
 In your browser navigate to *localhost.mtbc/js/events/onclick.html*.
 Add the following to the body tag of the document and refresh the page.

 ### Exercise 1 - Catch the Click
 ```html